“You mean there’s more to you than chronic illness?”

 After the passing of my father in March of 2015, I was convinced that I was made to become a doctor.
 What I didn’t know at the time was that I wanted to be a doctor for all the wrong reasons.
 After recovering from my eating disorder and other mental health issues, I was able to discover that I wanted to be a doctor out of revenge.
 I wanted to get back at all the doctors who couldn’t save my father by becoming a better doctor than them.
 I wanted to save people in a way that my dad couldn’t be saved.
 It was an emotional rollercoaster, and I eventually realized in my first semester of college how much I actually hated science.
 I did not want to be doctor, but I realized that I wanted to help people who could not speak for themselves, or did not know how to speak for themselves.

 Today, I am an active member of a few organizations that I hold near and dear to my heart.
 I am a volunteer for the University of Pittsburgh chapter of Project HEAL.
 Project HEAL is an organization that raises funds to provide treatment grants for those who cannot afford the treatment for eating disorders.
-I am the social media manager for Pitt’s chapter.
+I was previously the social media manager, and I am currently the business manager at Pitt’s chapter.
 Being a member of this group of strong recovery warriors has helped me to stay grounded in my recovery.
 Another organization that I have remained active with is a small club called P.A.C.T.
 (Pittsburgh Attacks Cancer Together) that was started by two students at the University of Pittsburgh who saw the impact of cancer on their friends’ and families’ lives, and they wanted to make a difference.
 Together, our club of composed of 180 members raises funds for the Hillman Cancer Center, the local cancer treatment facility in our area, and participates in community service with other local organizations to help reach our ultimate goal of eradicating cancer.